megaurav2002/FED-knowledgebase/Node/Concepts.md

 V8 is google's open source javaScript engine and is used in Google Chrome and Node.
 V8 can be used as a standalone program or can be embedded to a c++ application.
 V8 can be extended by writting c++ function and linking V8 to it.

+### Bit of history

+io.js was forked off node as there was a disagreement on how often node should be updated.
+Few years later a consensus was reached and io.js was merged back into node.

 ### Links